ucan-wg/invocation/README.md

 Values MUST only be pipelined if they resolve to the `"ok"` branch of the `Result`.
 In the success case, the value inside the `"ok"` field MUST be extracted and replace the promise.

 A promise MAY be placed in any Task field.
+Substituting into the `with` and `do` fields is NOT RECOMMENDED in fully trustless contexts, as it makes it difficult to understand what is involved in the invocation in advance.

 ## 5.1 Promises

 ## 5.1.1 Fields

 | Field       | Type         | Description                                                                      | Required |